agouin/0l-explorer/README.md

 Now browse to [http://localhost:3027](http://localhost:3027) in your browser

 - Frontend files have hot reload.
+You should see changes without needing to refresh the browser, unless it is a change to getServerSideProps (the server side render) or requires a specific sequence of events to set the proper state.

-- If changes are made to server-side files, re-launch docker container
+- If changes are made to server-side files, the app will restart.

 ```bash
 docker-compose down